felix1614/felix1614/README.md

 <h2 align="left">Hi 👋!
-My name is Afnan and I'm a full-stack Software Engineer from 🇮🇳</h2>
+My name is Afnan and I'm a Full-Stack Software Engineer from 🇮🇳</h2>

 ###